Skip to main content

 You should see the PostgreSQL version displayed in the console.

-Add the following code to the Main method.
+Add the following code to the Main method, after the version check:

 dotnet run